proto-aiken-13/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: **Extra Information**
 <br><br>
-- `KEYWORD` : Case insensitive and can involve any character.
+- `KEYWORD` : Case insensitive.
+You can just use any part of the student's name and it will still work!
 </div>

 | Examples          | Purpose                             |